Twinkie

-Grupo Bimbo's Vachon Inc., which owns the Canadian rights to the product and made them during their absence from the U.S. market, produces Twinkies in Canada at a bakery in Montreal.
+Grupo Bimbo's Vachon Bakery, which owns the Canadian rights to the product and made them during their absence from the U.S. market, produces Twinkies in Canada at a bakery in Montreal.
 They are made in Emporia, Kansas, in the U.S. Twinkies are also available in Mexican stores as "Submarinos" made by Marinela, and as "Tuinky" made by Wonder; both Marinela and Wonder are also subsidiaries of Mexican bread company Grupo Bimbo.
 In Egypt, Twinkies are produced under the company Edita.
-Twinkies are also available in the United Kingdom and Ireland under the Hostess brand name where they are sold in Sainsburys, Tesco, ASDA, and B&M stores.
+Twinkies are also available in the United Kingdom and Ireland under the Hostess brand name where they are sold in Sainsbury's, Tesco, ASDA, and B&M stores.
 Twinkies are produced and distributed by multiple commercial bakeries in China, where Hostess does not own the brand.

 History

-Twinkies were invented on April 6, 1930, by Canadian-born baker James Alexander Dewar for the Continental Baking Company in Schiller Park, Illinois,.
-Realizing that several machines used for making cream-filled strawberry shortcake sat idle when strawberries were out of season, Dewar conceived a snack cake filled with banana cream, which he dubbed the Twinkie.
-Ritchy Koph said he came up with the name when he saw a billboard in St. Louis for "Twinkle Toe Shoes".
+Twinkies were invented on April 6, 1930, by Canadian-born baker James "Jimmy" Alexander Dewar for the Continental Baking Company in Schiller Park, Illinois.
+Realizing that several machines used for making cream-filled strawberry shortcakes sat idle when strawberries were out of season, Dewar conceived a snack cake filled with banana cream, which he dubbed the Twinkie.
+He said he came up with the name when he saw a billboard in St. Louis for "Twinkle Toe Shoes".

 During World War II, bananas were rationed, and the company was forced to switch to vanilla cream.
 This change proved popular, and banana-cream Twinkies were not widely re-introduced.
-The original flavor was occasionally found in limited time only promotions, but the company used vanilla cream for most Twinkies.
+The original flavor was occasionally found in limited time only promotions; the company used vanilla cream for most Twinkies.
 In 1988, Fruit and Cream Twinkies were introduced with a strawberry filling swirled into the cream.
 The product was soon dropped.
 Vanilla's dominance over banana flavoring was challenged in 2005, following a month-long promotion of the movie King Kong.
-Hostess saw its Twinkie sales rise 20 percent during the promotion, and in 2007 restored the banana-cream Twinkie to its snack lineup although they are now made with 2% banana purée.
+Hostess saw its Twinkie sales rise 20% during the promotion; in 2007, the company restored the banana-cream Twinkie to its snack lineup although they are now made with 2% banana purée.

-In November 2012, as Hostess announced its plan to shut down its operations, Time ranked the Twinkie #1 in its list of 10 "iconic" junk foods, claiming that "they've been a staple in our popular culture and, above all, in our hearts.
+In November 2012, as Hostess announced its plan to shut down its operations, Time ranked the Twinkie #1 in its list of 10 "iconic" junk foods, saying that "they've been a staple in our popular culture and, above all, in our hearts.
 Often criticized for its lack of any nutritional value whatsoever, the Twinkie has managed to persevere as a cultural and gastronomical icon."